Why should businesses participate?

 Employers are expected to compensate youth employees.
 A limited number of non-profits and community organizations will receive a subsidized HHY intern via Workforce Solutions or HHY.

 The minimum pay that employers are asked to compensate youth is $9.00 per hour.
 If you wish to compensate at a higher rate, you are encouraged to do so.
 The average pay rate for 2019 interns was $13.50 per hour.

 The application is open to youth between the ages of 16 to 24 years old.

 Employers can assign youth any task within their capability.
 There should be safety plans and programs in place, along with adequate supervision.

 The youth employees will provide their own transportation.
-Houston METRO provides HHY youth with 3 weeks of METRO service free to ensure there are no barriers to employment until youth receive their first paycheck.
+Houston METRO provides HHY youth with a full 8-weeks of METRO service free to ensure there are no barriers to employment.

 Youth will be covered as employees under either the company’s worker’s compensation or general liability insurance.
 Intern sponsors should consult with their insurance agents to ensure the intern is covered as an employee by the carrier.
 HHY staff can assist in providing guidance on questions of liability.

 Yes.
 Using the Hire Houston Youth platform, employers will be able to view applications directly and set up their own interviews.

 Hire Houston Youth staff will work with liaisons to draft the employer profiles and job descriptions.

 The HHY staff will be available throughout the year to provide assistance to employers, help with drafting appropriate job descriptions, solve unforeseen problems, and answer any questions you may have.